oracle-livelabs/database/heatwave-cloud-analytics/introduction/introduction.md

 ### About HeatWave

 HeatWave is a distributed, scalable, shared-nothing, in-memory, hybrid columnar, query processing engine designed for extreme performance.
-It is enabled when you add a HeatWave cluster to a MySQL DB System.
-To know more about HeatWave Cluster <a href="https://dev.mysql.com/doc/heatwave/en/heatwave-introduction.html" target="\_blank">**Click Here**</a>
+It is enabled when you add a [MySQL HeatWave](https://dev.mysql.com/doc/heatwave/en/heatwave-introduction.html) cluster to a MySQL DB System.

 ### Objectives